chartgerink/2015icanhazpdf/notes.md

 To-do from notes:
 - [ ] Remove duplicates (August 18, 2015; remark 2)
+- [ ] Remove retweets (August 18, 2015; remark 3); i.e., remove when a tweet is part of another tweet, but not a direct duplicate
 - [ ] Check all tweets with link that link *is* actually a request (August 18, 2015; remark 3)
 - [ ] Check all tweets without a link whether it does include a request (August 18, 2015; remark 3)